mmessmore/hugo-barenotes/README.md

 I love Markdown based note management + revision control.
 But all apps I had used frustrated me.
-I made this theme in combination with [a CLI](https://github.com/mmessmore/messynotes) to make a system using Hugo to do a lot of the heavy lifting, because I love Hugo.
+I made this theme in combination with [a CLI](https://github.com/mmessmore/messynotes) to make a system using Hugo to do a lot of the heavy lifting.

+It is easiest to consume via the [messynotes command](https://github.com/mmessmore/messynotes), but this could be consumed separately.

 ## Features